Tron0/AkladellWebsite/rules.md

 chances of foraging.
 Refer to the [<u>Specialist Skills</u>](#skills) and use that chance for each character's roll.
 The Specialist is regarded as the “scouting leader” when foraging.
-A successful day of foraging provides a day’s worth of rations.
+A successful day of foraging provides a day's worth of rations.
 The foraged food will likely be a combination of nuts, berries, and possibly small game.

 If characters wish to hunt, they must dedicate a whole day to the task,